 - Be a U.S. citizen or legal resident with verification-stamped I-551 unexpired

-- Be willing to work, save and pay for a portion of your educational expenses during your university years
+- a willingness to work, save and pay for a portion of your educational expenses;

-- Show a significant degree of self-motivation, self-help, initiative, good work ethic and generally embody the entrepreneurial spirit
+- self-motivation, self-help, initiative, good work ethic and generally embody the entrepreneurial spirit